 Provenance: How a Con Man and a Forger Rewrote the History of Modern Art by Laney Salisbury and Aly Sujo

-The events relayed in this book are so crazy that they’re almost hard to believe.
+The events relayed in Provenance are so crazy that they’re almost hard to believe.
 Two Englishmen – a struggling artist and a con man – teamed up to perpetrate an elaborate and long-running series of art frauds in the 20th century.
 One forged the art, and the other forged the provenance.
 You really couldn’t make up fiction as good as this true story.

 True stories of art forgery are fascinating, so there are lots of books on the subject.
-I recommend The Forger’s Spell: A True Story of Vermeer, Nazis, and the Greatest Art Hoax of the Twentieth Century by Edward Dolnick, which is another wild ride.
+I also recommend The Forger’s Spell: A True Story of Vermeer, Nazis, and the Greatest Art Hoax of the Twentieth Century by Edward Dolnick, which is another wild ride.

 Ivory Vikings: The Mystery of the Most Famous Chessmen in the World and the Woman Who Made Them by Nancy Marie Brown